 When can you get a binding financial agreement?

 Contrary to popular belief, a prenuptial agreement does not have to be entered into prior to marriage.
 The Family Law Act 1975 allows for couples in Perth and Australia, to legally enter into a Binding Financial Agreement either before, during or after a marriage and by de facto couples, where there is no marriage at all.

-A BFA is a versatile legal document seeking to cover a wide range of Family Law financial issues that can include the separation of any joint property, the entitlement of a party to spousal maintenance, and the quarantine of certain assets from division during a separation.
+A BFA is a versatile legal document seeking to cover a wide range of family law financial issues, including the separation of any joint property, the entitlement of a party to spousal maintenance, and the quarantine of certain assets from division during a separation.

-The main advantage of entering into a BFA is that each party is provided with a level of certainty relating to the division of their assets and liabilities.
-This can mean a considerable saving in time, money and emotions in the event of a breakdown in a relationship.
+The main advantage of entering into a BFA is that each party is provided with a level of certainty relating to the division of their assets and liabilities; resulting in considerable savings in time, money and emotions in the event of a relationship breaking down.